Speaker Johnson to Newsmax: 'We Have to Fix Everything'

-House Speaker Mike Johnson, R-La., told Newsmax on Tuesday that the reconciliation process could be used to pass important budget and tax legislation in the next Congress under President Donald Trump.
+House Speaker Mike Johnson, R-La., told Newsmax on Tuesday that the reconciliation process could be used to pass important budget and tax legislation in the next Congress under President-elect Donald Trump.

 Budget reconciliation is an expedited process for considering bills that would implement policies embodied in a Congressional budget resolution.